 A Clearing Member which has experienced an event, technical or otherwise, inas a result of which it fails or finds itself likely to fail to meet any of its day to day operational needs for its business must inform the Corporation immediately of such event.
-Failure to notify the appropriate Corporation staff members immediately may result in administrative action.
+Failure to notify the appropriate Corporation staff members immediately may result in administrative any actions contemplated under the Rules, including disciplinary actions.
 A Non-Conforming Member may in certain cases remedy its situation via wiring required funds or posting additional collateral to the Corporation.